 Where Book Value per share= (Assets-Liabilities)/Total Number of Outstanding Shares.

 When P/B Ratio is below one tells either of the two things.
 One the book value of the share is overvalued than the market believes it should be or secondly the company is earning a poor return on its assets.
 If the first case is true, it would be advisable to avoid such stock.
 Because it tends to face strong correction in the future and the investor would run into losses.
 But in the second case, the chances of positive returns on the stock investment are very high.

 3. Debt-Equity Ratio:

 It indicates that how much debt the company is using to finance its assets equivalent to the shareholder’s equity.
 The formula is:

 Debt-Equity Ratio= Total Liabilities/ Equity.

 This ratio is used for assessing the financial leverage and financial soundness of the firm.
 It also indicates that how much debt/liability can be satisfied by using equity shareholders contribution at the time of liquidation of the company.
-A low debt-equity means less risky in times of increase in interest rate and favourable from an investor’s point of view.
+A low debt-equity means less risky in times of increase in interest rate and favorable from an investor’s point of view.
 In simple terms, interest on debts will not be a hindrance to the growth of a company.

 4. Operating Profit Margin:

 Operating Profit Margin ratio indicates how well a company’s operations contribute to its profitability.
-We can find operating margin in the following way:
+We can find an operating margin in the following way:

 Operating Margin= Operating Profit/Net Sales.